Sao Paulo, Brazil

 We asked people if there is a lot of crime.
 They answered:

 "Sao Paulo is known for having a high crime rate, with reports of violent crimes such as robberies, homicides, and drug trafficking.
 The city has seen an increase in organized crime, with gangs and drug cartels operating in the area.
 In addition, there is a high rate of petty crime, such as pickpocketing and car theft.
-Despite the high crime rate, the city has implemented a number of measures to reduce crime, such as increased police presence and improved security measures," commented one expat who made the move to Sao Paulo.
+Despite the high crime rate, the city has implemented a number of measures to reduce crime, such as increased police presence and improved security measures," explained one expat living in Sao Paulo, Brazil.

 Is there a lot of diversity?
 Are people in Sao Paulo accepting of differences?